martindsouza/talkapex/source/_posts/2013/2013-07-05-its-up-to-you-oracle-and-apex-open.md

 alias:
 ---

-At ODTUG Kscope 13 last week I got to moderate the APEX Lunch  &amp; Learn experts panel.
-One of the questions that came up was  when a certain feature was going to be added to [Peter Raganitsch](http://www.oracle-and-apex.com/)'s&nbsp; [APEX Developer Addon](http://apex.oracle.com/pls/apex/f?p=APEX_DEVELOPER_ADDON:ABOUT:0:::::).
+At ODTUG Kscope 13 last week I got to moderate the APEX Lunch & Learn experts panel.
+One of the questions that came up was  when a certain feature was going to be added to [Peter Raganitsch](http://www.oracle-and-apex.com/)'s [APEX Developer Addon](http://apex.oracle.com/pls/apex/f?p=APEX_DEVELOPER_ADDON:ABOUT:0:::::).

 This  sparked a bit of conversation around open source projects in the Oracle  and APEX communities.
 They're a few people who create and maintain  these open source projects.
 Unfortunately they're not a lot of other  people who contribute to these projects.
 Because of this, projects don't  get upgraded and enhanced as quickly as they could.